 The U.S. meat packing industry is regulated by the Humane Slaughter Act.
 Federal inspectors in plants (during every minute of operation) ensure compliance with this important law and can take immediate action for violations.
 In 1991, the industry teamed with leading animal welfare expert Dr. Temple Grandin to develop voluntary guidelines that took federal regulations a step further.
-In 1997, the American Meat Institute (AMI) and Dr. Grandin together developed an audit program to measure key factors in plants that can indicate stress.
+In 1997, the North American Meat Institute (NAMI) and Dr. Grandin together developed an audit program to measure key factors in plants that can indicate stress.
 Read more.

 Guide to Animal Handling and Employee Training for Livestock Auction Markets

 The Guide to Animal Handling and Employee Training for Livestock Auction Markets is provided by the Livestock Marketing Association (LMA) and designed to serve as a tool to assist their members in following a structured animal handling and employee education program.
 Revised in 2014, the handbook includes guidlines on how to manage livestock in movement, injured or nonmobile animals.
 While the types of livestock and facility styles vary, the animal handling techniques outlined in the program are important for all livestock market owners, managers and employees to follow.
 Read more.